 Top 10 Mountain Elopement Locations in Virginia

 Top 10 Mountain Elopement Locations in Virginia: Choosing the right Virginia mountain elopement spot transforms your wedding adventure.
-Think dramatic sunrise overlooks, rolling Blue Ridge summits, wild ponies, waterfalls, and secluded trails Grayson Highlands and Shenandoah National Park to Peaks of Otter, these locations blend natural beauty, privacy, and romance for couples dreaming of an unforgettable outdoor ceremony.
+Think dramatic sunrise overlooks, rolling Blue Ridge summits, wild ponies, waterfalls, and secluded trails—from Grayson Highlands and Shenandoah National Park to Peaks of Otter—these locations blend natural beauty, privacy, and romance for couples dreaming of an unforgettable outdoor ceremony.

 What You Need to Know First